soumyakantabera/theforage-citi-investment-banking/README.md

-# Citi Investment Banking Job Simulation – Best Buy M&A Case (Full Version)
+# Citi Investment Banking Job Simulation – Best Buy M&A Case

 **Best Buy represents a compelling M&A target: a digitally transformed consumer technology leader trading at a significant discount to peers with a clear path to re-rating through membership economics and operational leverage.**